Q: How much do you charge?

 - On the day of the wedding, your officiant will arrive at the venue in plenty of time to make sure that anyone who has a part in the ceremony is comfortable, and to coordinate with your other vendors, etc.

-- After your wedding, we help with the certificate signing, then take care of filing the completed license with the county.
+- After performing your wedding ceremony, we help with the certificate signing, then take care of filing the completed license with the county by mail on the next business day.

-Q: Does the number of guests matter to you?
+Q: In the Full Service package, does the number of guests matter to you?

 A: Not at all.
 We perform the same services for you whether you have 20 guests or 200.